 The blending of entrepreneurial studies and skills-based modules would be appropriate for applicants who would like to maintain an overall interest in performance but want to explore a wider creative practice than purely acting as a single subject experience.

 This innovative course, in terms of design and delivery, represents collaborative practice between three very different institutions – an acting conservatoire, a university renowned for excellent partnership work and an FE College recognised for excellence in the delivery of undergraduate programmes through the award of TEF Gold in 2017.
 The course will draw on this rich collaboration, and foster new forms of knowledge and practice and encourage innovative delivery, learning and teaching strategies.

-This accelerated degree course is delivered by Leicester College faculty members at The Sue Townsend Theatre in Leicester.
+This accelerated degree course is delivered by Leicester College faculty members at The Sue Townsend Theatre in Leicester and our new city centre studio within the City Skills Centre.
 The course is validated and awarded by DMU.
 The BA (Hons) Acting (Creative Performance Practice) has been designed collaboratively between Leicester College and The Academy of Live and Recorded Arts, who support and endorse the programme.

 The course will provide:

 • A curriculum of classes in film, TV and stage acting in a range of genres